-A crawlspace with adequate clearance is one of the few areas of the home that a home inspecgtor might miss.
+A crawlspace with adequate clearance is one of the few areas of the home that a home inspector might miss.
 Basement walls should be checked for signs of termite tubes.

 Inspecting and cleaning fireplaces and chimneys is essential for safety and efficiency.
 Garages can be checked for wood eating bugs.

-Your inspector should take a close look at walls, ceilings, applicance, and floors; steps, stairways, and railings; countertops and cabinets; and garage systems.
-These areas can reveal leaks, insect damage, rot, construction defects, and more.
+Your inspector should take a close look at walls, ceilings, appliances, & floors; steps, stairways, & railings; countertops & cabinets; & garage systems.
+These areas can reveal leaks, insect damage, rot, construction defects & more.